gvwilson/sensibleadventures/cloudherd/cloudherd.md

 turned their backs on those that needed help."

 *Clap clap.* Granna Fee waited for Indy to nod at her before speaking.
 "What about the *tralpa*?" she asked her daughter.
-"I expect he's going to have something to say about us helping rebels."
+"I expect he'll have something to say about us helping rebels."

 Indy's smile was as cold as the distant peaks.
 "We can ask him when he wakes up."

 ---

 The next five minutes were chaos.
-Out of the question, Aft growled, one arm around his very pregnant wife.
-The law might forgive them giving shelter to a bunch of strays who wandered in out of a storm, even if they were rebels, but flying off to rescue their friends?
+Out of the question, Aft growled.
+The law might forgive them giving shelter to a bunch of strays stupid enough to anger the forest, but flying off to rescue a bunch of rebels?
+"It's not just us they'll punish," he said, glancing meaningfully at the bulk under his wife's winter coat.

 And what would other cloudherds say if they heard that Stale had left people in the forest to die, Grappa Gas shot back.
 Pilots and saints, what would their